wilSecord/mtg-organizer/notes/user-stories.md

 5. As a **competitive player**, I want to make certain decks "exclusive"
   - So that I can easily see which cards are available for future decks.
   - [AC]: A deck can be toggled to exclusive.
-Afterwards, its cards aren't available for other decks
+Afterwards, its cards aren't available for other decks.
+The operation fails if any cards are shared in other decks.

 6. As a **noncompetitive player**, I want to make certain decks "non-exclusive"
   - So that I can easily share generic cards across decks.